Mazur-Piotr/SQL_Data_Cleaning-Portfolio_Project/README.md

 # SQL_Data_Cleaning-Portfolio_Project

-Project where I used SQL queries and operations intended to clean and prepare data within a database referred to as "NashvilleHousing."
-Below is an overview of the key steps and tasks performed in this code:
+## Overview
+This project focuses on cleaning and transforming data using SQL queries.
+It demonstrates various data cleaning and transformation techniques applied to a dataset of Nashville housing records.

-1. Data Upload Validation:
+### Data Upload Validation:
-<br />The initial step involves selecting all records from the "NashvilleHousing" table, for data validation purposes after an initial data upload.<br />
+The initial step involves selecting all records from the "NashvilleHousing" table, for data validation purposes after an initial data upload.

+### Data Cleaning Steps
-2. Standardize Date Format:
+### 1. Standardize Date Format
-<br />This section focuses on the "SaleDate" column, aiming to standardize its date format.
-It first selects the "SaleDate" and its converted form using the CONVERT function.
-It then updates the "SaleDate" column in the table to reflect the standardized date format.
-Lastly, it checks the results of the date format conversion.<br />
+Date formats are standardized to ensure consistency in the dataset.

-3. Populate Property Address Data:
+### 2. Populate Property Address Data
-<br />This part of the code is dedicated to dealing with missing "PropertyAddress" values.
-It identifies rows where "PropertyAddress" is NULL.
-It supplements the NULL values by copying corresponding values from rows with the same "ParcelID" using a SQL JOIN operation.<br />
+Missing property addresses are supplemented using corresponding values from rows with the same ParcelID.

-4. Breaking Out the Addresses into Individual Columns (Address, City, State):
+### 3. Breaking Out Addresses
-<br />Here, the code splits the "PropertyAddress" column into separate columns for address and city using the SUBSTRING function.
-New columns, "PropertySplitAddress" and "PropertySplitCity," are created to store the separated address components.
-A similar process is applied to the "OwnerAddress" column, breaking it into separate columns for address, city, and state using the PARSENAME function.<br />
+Property and owner addresses are split into separate columns for address, city, and state, making the data more structured.

-5. Change Y and N to YES and NO in 'Sold as Vacant' Field:
+### 4. Change 'Y' and 'N' to 'Yes' and 'No'
-<br />This section aims to standardize the values in the "SoldAsVacant" column.
-It selects distinct values from the column and then replaces 'Y' with 'Yes' and 'N' with 'No' using a CASE statement.
-The "SoldAsVacant" column is updated with these standardized values.<br />

-6. Remove Duplicates:
-<br />This part involves identifying and deleting duplicate records based on specific columns such as "ParcelID," "PropertyAddress," "SalePrice," "SaleDate," and "LegalReference."
-The code uses a common table expression (CTE) to number rows and subsequently deletes duplicates, keeping only one instance of each.<br />
+The 'Sold as Vacant' field is cleaned by replacing 'Y' and 'N' with 'Yes' and 'No' for clarity.
+### 5. Remove Duplicates
+Duplicate records are identified and removed based on specific columns, ensuring data accuracy.

-8. Delete Unused Columns:
+### 6. Delete Unused Columns
-<br />The final section of the code removes certain columns from the "NashvilleHousing" table to presumably streamline and clean the dataset.
+Columns like OwnerAddress, TaxDistrict, PropertyAddress, and SaleDate that are no longer needed are removed to streamline the dataset.

+## Usage
-<br />Overall, this code provides a structured approach to data cleaning and transformation tasks in SQL, focusing on issues like missing values, date format standardization, splitting address information, standardizing categorical values, and removing duplicate records.
-It can be used as a guide for cleaning and preparing the "NashvilleHousing" dataset for further analysis.<br />
+This code provides a structured approach to data cleaning and transformation tasks in SQL, focusing on issues like missing values, date format standardization, splitting address information, standardizing categorical values, and removing duplicate records.
+It can be used as a guide for cleaning and preparing the "NashvilleHousing" dataset for further analysis.

+This project provides a clear example of SQL data cleaning techniques that can be applied to similar datasets.
+It serves as a reference for data cleaning and preparation in SQL.